The Groundstar Conspiracy

 ⏱️ Runtime & Duration

-The total runtime of The Groundstar Conspiracy is 95 minutes (1h 35m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Groundstar Conspiracy (1972) is 95 minutes (1h 35m).
+Directed by Lamont Johnson, the film runs for 95 minutes in its complete theatrical version.

 Verdict Summary